-Roles performed by countertenors but originally written for castrati include: Ariodante in Ariodante (Handel), Nerone in Agrippina (Handel), Ruggiero in Alcina (Handel), Giulio Cesare in Giulio Cesare (Handel), Artaserse in Artaserse (Vinci), etc. All of these roles are also sung by women.
+Roles performed by countertenors but originally written for castrati include: Ariodante in Ariodante (Handel), Nerone in Agrippina (Handel), Ruggiero in Alcina (Handel), Giulio Cesare in Giulio Cesare (Handel), Artaserse and almost everyone else in Artaserse (Vinci), etc. All of these roles are also sung by women.

 Franco Fagioli sings "Vo solcando un mar crudele" from Artaserse.